JuliaGraphics/ColorSchemes.jl/README.md

 ## ColorSchemes

-You can use the excellent [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) package for working with colors, and for producing palettes that provide colors carefully chosen for readability and communication.
+This package provides some tools for working with colorschemes and colormaps.
+As well as providing many pre-made colormaps and schemes, this package allows you to extract colorschemes from images and use them in plots or other graphics programs.

-Sometimes, however, you might want a _colorscheme_ — a set of 'interesting' colors that complement each other visually — rather than a color palette.
-This package provides a simple approach to working with colorschemes.
-With `extract()` you can extract colorschemes from images and use them in plots or other graphics programs.
+This package relies on the [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) package for working with colors.

 ### Contents